Outstanding rock-cut architecture and sculpture around the world

 Unusual rock-cut structures were created by early and medieval Christians.
 This was in part the secretive character of faith in the times of persecution and in part continuation of a more ancient tradition of stone cut temples as a "direct link to supermundane".
 These structures have helped to preserve the impressive Christian art.

 Great examples are the rock churches of Göreme (Turkey, the 9th – 11th century AD), Vardzia Monastery (1185 AD) and David Gareja monasteries (since the 6th century AD) (both in Georgia), Rock cut churches of Ivanovo (Bulgaria, since the 13th century) and the unique Lalibela churches (Ethiopia, from the 13th century).

 Many catacombs are very old – in Near East underground passages in cities were built many thousand years ago.
-But construction of these underground structures flourished in the Late Middle Ages and the beginning of modern times, when extensive networks of underground passages and rooms – catacombs were built under many cities of Europe and Near East.
+But construction of these underground structures flourished in the Late Middle Ages and the beginning of modern times when extensive networks of underground passages and rooms – catacombs were built under many cities of Europe and Near East.
 They developed as cheap mines of construction material, tombs, sewage systems and secret passages.
-Among the most amazing catacombs should be mentioned Znojmo Catacombs (Czech Republic), built as defensive system for whole city in the 14th – 15th century, more than 400 km long Catacombs of Paris (France), eerie Catacombs of Palermo (Italy) and early medieval Catacombs of Kom el Shoqafa (Egypt), containing unique art values.
+Among the most amazing catacombs should be mentioned Znojmo Catacombs (Czechia), built as defensive system for whole city in the 14th – 15th century, more than 400 km long Catacombs of Paris (France), eerie Catacombs of Palermo (Italy) and early medieval Catacombs of Kom el Shoqafa (Egypt), containing unique art values.

 Miracles of modern engineering